mdn/content/files/en-us/web/javascript/reference/global_objects/uint8array/setfromhex/index.md

 ### Parameters

 - `string`
   - : A hexadecimal string to convert to a `Uint8Array`.
 The string must only contain characters in the hexadecimal alphabet, which includes 0–9 and A–F (case-insensitive).
-It must have an even number of characters.
+It must have an even number of characters.Unlike {{jsxref("Uint8Array.prototype.setFromBase64()")}}, the input cannot contain whitespace.
 Note that the string is only read up to the point where the array is filled, so any invalid hex syntax after that point is ignored.

 ### Return value